 Bacon.
 Lettuce.
 Tomato.
 A BLT sandwich is a pretty easy one to make and doesn’t take very long, either.
 Yes, it takes a few minutes longer than a regular sandwich with cold cuts, but still only about 10-15 minutes.

 The hardest part is frying up the bacon.
-If you know you are going to make a few of these sandwiches throughout the week, you can always batch cook the bacon.
+If you know you are going to make a few of these sandwiches throughout the week, you can always batch-cook the crispy bacon.

 If he makes one of these on a day that Ryan isn’t at preschool, he is all over the bacon.
 That boy is a bacon lover, for sure!
 He asks for it at every meal and always adds it to the grocery list on the Amazon Echo as soon as we get low.

-The BLT has quite a few good-for-you parts to it.
+The Bacon Lettuce Tomato Sandwich has quite a few good-for-you ingredients balanced with the greasy bacon for the perfect sandwich.
 Yes, it’s bacon, and while bacon may not be the best because of all the grease, it still gives you some protein which helps keep you full.
 Also, it has lettuce and tomato in it, which are both full of nutrients.
 Plus the bread for your grains.

 Classic BLT Sandwich Step by Step